Ibrahim Cissé (footballer, born 1996)

-Ibrahim Cissé (born 2 May 1996) is a French professional footballer who plays as a defender for Ligue 2 club Caen.
+Ibrahim Cissé (born 2 May 1996) is a French professional footballer who plays as a centre-back for Nemzeti Bajnokság I club Ferencváros.

-Club career
+Career

 Tours

 Born in Paris, Cissé began his career at Tours.
 He made his professional debut on 6 October 2014 in a Ligue 2 match against Brest.
 He started the game and played the full 90 minutes in a 2–0 away loss.

 Angers

 On 12 July 2018, Cissé signed with Ligue 1 side Angers.

 Caen

 On 1 September 2021, he joined Caen on a two-year contract.

+Ferencváros

+On 13 June 2023, he joined Ferencváros.

+On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

 Personal life

 Cissé was born in France and is of Senegalese descent.